loeksnokes/code-with-ai-lab/handouts/session3-handout.md

 # Session 3 Quick Handout — Debugging, Collaboration & Responsible Use

-Session goals
+Duration: 60 + (30-60) minutes (before and after lunch)
+Purpose: Learn to
 - Diagnose and fix bugs using tests + AI-assisted suggestions.
 - Create and review PRs using a clear checklist.
 - Apply basic license/IP checks and document AI usage.